MicrosoftDocs/win32/desktop-src/SecAuthN/protocols-in-tls-ssl--schannel-ssp-.md

 The following table displays the Microsoft Schannel Provider support of TLS protocol versions.

+> [!TIP]
-*Tip: you may need to scroll horizontally to view all columns in this table:*
+> You may need to scroll horizontally to view all columns in the table.

 | Windows OS | TLS 1.0 Client | TLS 1.0 Server | TLS 1.1 Client | TLS 1.1 Server | TLS 1.2 Client | TLS 1.2 Server | TLS 1.3 Client | TLS 1.3 Server |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|